beejjorgensen/cs344_curriculum/week06/quiz-6.md

 Cause a bus error and termination of the process.

-Causes data to be accessed more slowly than aligned data.
+Cause data to be accessed more slowly than aligned data.

 Have no effect.